Strip Enclosure

 Later Characteristics

-There has been some boundary loss within the ‘Strip Enclosure’ zone but this has occurred on a less significant scale compared with land within the ‘Agglomerated Enclosure’ zone.
-The biggest influence on this process appears to be the dominant 20th century land use, with land suitable for intensive arable cultivation more likely to be subject to boundary loss.
+There has been some boundary loss within the ‘Strip Enclosure’ zone but this has occurred on a less significant scale than that seen within the ‘Agglomerated Enclosure’ zone.
+The biggest influence appears to be the dominant 20th century land use, with land suitable for intensive arable cultivation most likely to have been subject to boundary loss.

 Across the zone there has been modern expansion and alteration to the surviving farm buildings.
-This has often been in the form of the introduction of modern corrugated shed-type barns, more suited to the mechanised agricultural practices of the later 20th century.
+This has often been in the form of the introduction of modern corrugated shed-type barns, more suited to the mechanised agricultural practices of the later 20th century than traditional farm buildings.

 Bibliography